December 15, 2016

 Mike Neal, president and CEO of the Tulsa Regional Chamber, touted the leadership of Dr. Blackburn for making OKPOP a reality.

 “Dr. Blackburn relentlessly led the charge and never lost faith in the vision to establish a world-class museum in one of Tulsa’s most prominent entertainment hubs.
 For eight years, he traveled back and forth to Tulsa, visiting with leaders and philanthropists within the business community and educating us on everything from design concepts to proposed legislation,” Neal said.
 “Additionally, the Chamber’s regional OneVoice legislative agenda strongly advocated for the project along with many individual supporters.”

 About Oklahoma Historical Society

 The OKPOP is a division of the Oklahoma Historical Society.
-The mission of the Oklahoma Historical Society is to collect, preserve and share the history and culture of the state of Oklahoma.
+The mission of the Oklahoma Historical Society is to collect, preserve and share the history and culture of the state of Oklahoma and its people.